Aymeriich/apitest/README.md

     pytest tests/tests.py

+In case you get an error when starting the tests, use this command and start them again.

+    set PYTHONPATH=.

 ## Design

 The structure of the application has been designed in a modular way for ease of maintenance, scalability and code clarity.
 The main reasons behind the organisation are detailed below: